Ricardicus/recurrent-neural-net/README.md

 # Mathematical expressions

-This is the LSTM model I use:
+This is the model I use for a single LSTM cell:

 <img src="https://raw.githubusercontent.com/Ricardicus/recurrent-neural-net/master/html/LSTM_forward.png"></img>